Avaddon-tfa/awesome-allure/README.md

 # Awesome Allure

+At Qameta Software, we know that finding the right adaptor for Allure Report might be a challenge.
-🚀 The collection of all Allure Report adaptors for tools and frameworks.
+This is why we have gathered the collection of all Allure Report adaptors for tools and frameworks we know. 🚀

+### Contributing

+We want this list to be complete, so community support is much appreciated!
+Feel free to add the integrations and adaptors you have created, tested, or used with Allure Report.

 ## Programming languages and frameworks